Johnstanley1/SNAPnMAP/README.md

     - List of all photos
     - Utilize Bootstrap5 'Card' to display photos in Display-Block
     - Each photo has onClick() function to view details
-    - 'Add Photo' button top left to add new photo from library/camera
+    - 'Add Photo' button at the top left to add a new photo from the library/camera
     - does NOT display photos with 'Hidden: True' value
-    - Can filter to only show photos with 'favourite' tag
+    - Can filter only to show photos with a 'favourite' tag
-    - Can order photos: Alphabetically, By Date Added, or by Date Taken (Ascending and Descending)
+    - Can order photos Alphabetically, By Date Added, or by Date Taken (Ascending and Descending)
 - Add Photo
     - Form with validation
     - Add name, desc, tags, etc.
-    - View location of where the photo was taken
+    - View the location where the photo was taken
 - Collections
     - List of all collections
     - Use bootstrap5 'card' to display collections in display-block
-    - Collection icon used in 'card' is "Thumbnail" image datatype
+    - The collection icon used in 'card' is "Thumbnail" image datatype
     - Each collection has onClick() function to view collection photos
     - '+' icon top right to navigate to add new collection page
 - Add Collection
     - Form with validation
     - Add name, thumbnail, desc, etc.
 - Camera
-    - Takes a photo, then uses that data in 'add new photo' page
+    - Takes a photo, then uses that data in the 'add new photo' page
 - Hidden Photos
     - Password locked
     - shows all photos with 'Hidden: True' value